Experience UCF Downtown

 - Library Instruction

-Subject Librarians will remain based at the main campus, but they will travel downtown to meet with faculty and students as needed.
-Quick online and telephone support will continue to be provided by UCF’s Ask Us service.
+Subject Librarians are based at the main campus, but travel downtown to meet with faculty and students as needed.

 - Corinne Bishop